The first rule of making a good horror film is that you don’t break the rules of horror movies.

 - If you engage in any sort of sexual relationship, you’ll soon be on the business end of a machete.

 On the commentary track on Freddy vs. Jason, A Nightmare On Elm Street legend Robert Englund gave a pretty good accounting of them… and his whole contribution to the topic was hilarious.
 He’s a funny guy who doesn’t take himself (or the genre) too seriously.
 There are the kids on screen, having sex and dying, drinking and dying, doing drugs and dying, and… you get the idea.
-Someone gets killed for wearing a baseball cap too, and Robert Englund laughingly explains how that’s probably offensive and an unwritten rule of horror films too.
+Someone gets killed for wearing a baseball cap, too, and Robert Englund laughingly explains how that’s probably offensive and an unwritten rule of horror films, too.

-That last rule, while it’s a joke, proves that the horror movie rules are a little more flexible than Scream would have us believe.
-By rights, when Scream pointed the rules out it not only reinforced them but also understood the need for them to be flexible – or even broken – if horror films want to break the mould and evolve.
-The SAW films built on that concept too, by creating an intricate series of mysteries to match the gorefest.
+By rights, when Scream pointed out the rules, it not only reinforced them but also understood the need for them to be flexible – or even broken – if horror films want to break the mould and evolve.
+The SAW films built on that concept, too, by creating an intricate series of mysteries to match the gorefest.

-Their new rules added the concept that if we’re anything from lazy to corrupt, or are wasting our potential in some way, then we’re in real trouble.
+Their new rules added the concept that if we’re anything from lazy to corrupt or are wasting our potential in some way, then we’re in real trouble.
 Meanwhile, in even more recent horror films, you don’t have to do anything wrong at all, and you’ll still get massacred in some awful way.

-Behind The Mask, a low-budget production is probably one of the least-known films amongst horror fans.
+Behind The Mask, a low-budget production is probably one of the least-known films among horror fans.
 It’s also one of the smartest, playing on similar aspects to the film Scream.
 However, it tells the tale mostly from a slasher killer’s perspective, as he’s filmed by a documentary crew who are covering his murderous plans.

 The filmmakers think it’s all a bad joke at first, as the charismatic Leslie shows the hard work and planning that it takes to be the next Michael Myers.
 From his training regime to his long-term stalking of his victims, as well as the way he adjusts the environment around him beforehand to recreate the clichés of slasher films, it’s an innovative twist on an old formula.